-Many people still believe there is stigma around alcoholism and see it as a sign of weakness.
+Many people still believe there is a stigma around alcoholism and see it as a sign of weakness.
 Alcohol abuse and alcoholism is not a sign of weakness.
 Some people tend to be more vulnerable to addictions, which could lead to alcohol addiction.
-Scientists have claimed that this is mostly genetic, as around half of alcohol addiction sufferers have a parent who has also struggled with alcoholism.
+Scientists have claimed that this is partly genetic, as around half of alcohol addiction sufferers have a parent who has also struggled with alcoholism.

-Consistent abuse of alcohol can cause some changes in your brain.
+But consistent abuse of alcohol can cause some changes in your brain.
 Your body will become more accustomed to the effects of alcohol and you will need more alcohol to maintain the same levels of pleasure.
 The longer you continue to drink the more accustomed your body becomes to the high alcohol percentages in your blood, the more difficult it will become to quit drinking.
 Alcohol detox is the process of removing all traces of alcohol from your system.
-Alcohol tends to have a serious withdrawal effect if the substances has manifested in your body for a long period of time.
+Alcohol tends to have a serious withdrawal effect if the substances have manifested in your body for a long period of time.

 The Alcohol Detox Process

 Alcohol rehab treatment will begin with detoxification.
 Detox is the process of removing alcohol and its toxins from the body whilst managing any withdrawal symptoms.
-Alcohol detox can be done on an outpatient basis but a residential programme is recommended, especially with extreme addictions.
+Alcohol detox can be done on an outpatient basis, but a residential programme is recommended, especially with extreme addictions.

 Extreme emotions can increase physiologic tremors, so if you are anxious about withdrawal and detox, the trembling might be stronger.
-In some serious cases this could even lead to death which is why it is so important to undergo alcohol detox at a residential alcohol detox centre.
-Alcohol withdrawal is dangerous and you should only do it in so in a controlled environment, where there are medical professionals nearby to help you in case severe withdrawal symptoms happen.
+In some serious cases, this could even lead to death which is why it is so important to undergo alcohol detox at a residential alcohol detox centre.
+Alcohol withdrawal is dangerous, and you should only do it in so in a controlled environment, where there are medical professionals nearby to help you in case severe withdrawal symptoms happen.
 In many rehab centres, such as Ocean Recovery Centre, there is medical supervision available 24 hours per day while undertaking alcohol detox.